Al Di Meola: Legacy

-Di Meola made an impression on a whole generation of hard rock and heavy metal guitar heroes.
-The list includes Mr. Big's Paul Gilbert, Extreme's Nuno Bettencourt and Dream Theater's John Petrucci.
-The late Ozzy Osbourne guitarist Randy Rhoads, at one point, declared that Di Meola was his favorite guitarist.
-Neoclassical legends Yngwie Malmsteen, Tony MacAlpine and Jason Becker also sang praises for him.
-MacAlpine said, back in 1987:
+Di Meola influenced many hard rock and heavy metal guitar players, including Mr. Big's Paul Gilbert, Extreme's Nuno Bettencourt and Dream Theater's John Petrucci.
+The late Ozzy Osbourne guitarist Randy Rhoads once declared Di Meola was his favorite guitarist.
+Neoclassical players Yngwie Malmsteen, Tony MacAlpine and Jason Becker have also praised him.
+MacAlpine said in 1987:

 He's someone I greatly admire.
 I knew everything he ever did, every song from Return to Forever to all his solo albums.
 He was like the big guy to me.
 I picked up some things from him, like the right hand muting technique with the palm and the sheer speed and cleanless of execution.
 He was a big inspiration to me.
 He's mellowed out lately with Cielo e Terra and Soaring Through a Dream, which is cool.
 But I really like what he was doing before.
 I really hope he will incorporate that stuff back into what he's doing.
 I think he'll probably go back to that one day, and it'll be pretty amazing I'm sure.

-Di Meola's influence extends to other genres as well.
 Toto guitarist and session musician Steve Lukather said Al was "incredible" and that his "sound and style [...] smacked me in the face".
-Alongside John McLaughlin, he was one of the 12 guitar players that shaped Lukather's style.
+Lukather tied Di Meola with John McLaughlin as two of the 12 guitar players that shaped his style.

 Di Meola has been inducted for Guitar Players "Gallery Of The Greats" by winning 5 times in one or more categories of the magazine's Annual Readers Poll.
 He has been awarded 14 times so far, on four different categories: "New Talent" (1975), "Jazz" (1977–1981), "Guitar LP" (1977, 1978, 1980, 1981) and "Acoustic Steel-String" (1983–1987).

-Guitar World magazine included Di Meola on their top 50 fastest "shredders" of all-time list.
-He was featured alongside other rock and jazz luminaries, such as Eddie Van Halen, Joe Satriani, Steve Vai, Marty Friedman, Allan Holdsworth, Frank Gambale and others.
-Di Meola personally dislikes the term, though, which he finds limiting.
-He sees himself as more of a composer than a virtuoso.
+Guitar World magazine included Di Meola on their top 50 fastest "shredders" of all-time list, alongside other rock and jazz players such as Eddie Van Halen, Joe Satriani, Steve Vai, Marty Friedman, Allan Holdsworth, and Frank Gambale, although Di Meola personally dislikes the term, seeing himself as more of a composer than a virtuoso.

-Di Meola, along with former bandmates Return to Forever, received in 2008 the BBC Jazz "Lifetime Achievement Award" by Beatles producer George Martin.
+Di Meola, along with his Return to Forever bandmates, received the BBC Jazz "Lifetime Achievement Award" in 2008, presented by Beatles producer George Martin.
 They performed Romantic Warriors title track at the event.
-In the same year he received an honorary doctorate degree from his alma mater, the Berklee College of Music.
+The same year, he received an honorary doctorate degree from his alma mater, the Berklee College of Music.

-Di Meola was notably absent from Rolling Stone magazine's "250 Greatest Guitar Players of All Time" list, a list which stirred great controversy.
-Other notable omissions included Peter Frampton, Neal Schon, Gary Moore, Joe Bonamassa, Guthrie Govan and Eric Gales.
-Rick Beato called the list "idiotic" and hit hard on its questionable rankings: Pat Metheny at No. 157 and John McLaughlin at No. 72, for example.